 Pay Day is the last working day of the month

 In December payment is earlier (in the third week) as the School closes for the holiday period.
-An all-staff email is issued at the end of each November reminding staff of this arrangement.
+A reminder is placed in the School's bulletin towards the end of November.

 When do I stop paying National Insurance Contributions?